JimHagan/otel-workshop/lab_1-Setting_up_environment.md

-# Part 1: Setting up your environment
+# Lab 1: Setting up your environment

 Now that you have a local version of this repository saved on your device after completing the [Getting Started](https://github.com/Bijesse/otel-workshop) requirements, it is time to set up your environment to run this application.